 Putting Clan history and its roots into the public domain through a dedicated website, much as we have done with www.clanirving.com, is a recognised and effective way forward.

 Often within Clans and Clan Societies there are misconceptions over truth and fact.
 The Clan Chief’s duty is to uphold the truth, dispel the fiction and to steer a clear path through misunderstandings.
 And with the Border Irvings & Irvines, we have not been without a misunderstanding or two, or indeed deliberate positioning by certain individuals over recent time.
-There are a series of blogs during the course 2020 on the site to address some of these issues.

 Doing little or nothing means that for us as a recognised Scottish Clan since 1587, Clan members not only in Scotland but worldwide in North America, Australia and New Zealand where most of the Clan diaspora emigrated, may lose interest in their family history and ultimately their Scottish roots.